jonbstrong/blog/_posts/2015-04-14-beyond-wordpress.markdown

 </div>
 Examples: <a href="http://blakemasters.com/" target="blank">Notes on Peter Thiel's lectures</a> | <a href="http://lucasjgordon.com/" target="blank">Lucas Gordon's blog</a> | <a href="http://slackhq.com/" target="blank">Slack HQ</a>

-Tumblr is a micro blogging platform where again like Medium, you don't get the SEO juice that a self hosted platform offers, but it does provide an incredibly simple blogging platform that allows you to quickly share small snipits - which can be in the form of photos, gifs, video or otherwise.
+Tumblr is a micro blogging platform where again like Medium, you don't get the SEO juice that a self hosted platform offers, but it does provide an incredibly simple blogging platform that allows you to quickly share small snippets - which can be in the form of photos, gifs, video or otherwise.
 It allows you to repost other content, so in essence a micro blogging version of twitter.

 ###Userbase/Audience
 Wide but popular with hipsters, young subcultures and surprisingly widespread in Brazil - the majority of [offline meetups](https://www.tumblr.com/meetups) appear to take place there.